-Upon receipt of a report of sexual misconduct, the Title IX Coordinator or designee will provide resources and support information by contacting the potential Complainant and offering an initial meeting between the reporting party and the Title IX Coordinator or designee.
-The initial meeting is optional and the reporting party may decline.
-The purpose of the initial meeting is for the Title IX Coordinator or designee to gain a basic understanding of the nature and circumstances of the report and provide information about resources, supportive measures, and resolution options to the reporting party.
+Upon receipt of a report of an alleged violation of the Title IX policy, the Title IX Coordinator or designee will provide resources and support information by contacting the potential Complainant and offering an initial meeting between the Complainant and the Title IX Coordinator or designee.
+The initial meeting is optional and the Complainant may decline.
+The purpose of the initial meeting is for the Title IX Coordinator or designee to gain a basic understanding of the nature and circumstances of the report and provide information about resources, supportive measures, and resolution options to the Complainant.